Contributed By Obhan & Associates

 The CDSCO regulates the clinical trials of drugs and medical devices.
-The CLA is entrusted with the task of granting permission for clinical trials and regulates the sale and import of drugs and medical devices for use in the clinical trials.
+The CLA is entrusted with the task of granting permission for clinical trials and regulates the sale and importation of drugs and medical devices for use in the clinical trials.
 A clinical trial is required to be conducted in accordance with the Good Clinical Practices (GCP) Guidelines issued by the CDSCO.

 The CT Rules regulate the clinical trials, bio-equivalence studies, bio-availability studies and investigations into new drugs for human use.
 The DC Rules regulate clinical trials for veterinary drugs.